AaronDMarasco/rpm-cookbook/pre-existing_file_tree/README.md

 If you have other files you want included, you can use `EXTRA_SOURCES` and then refer to them in your specfile, _e.g._ `Source1: myfile`.
 They are _not_ in the tarball itself, so they are _not_ automatically added to the file list.
 If you expect to package them, you can also add them to the `%files` stanza yourself, _e.g._ `%{source1}`.
 I personally used this feature to create a nice listing of plugins that were pre-baked into the RPM and then included them in the description.

+#### Optional Usage 1
+If you don't want to package an entire directory tree, but instead a subset, in the `Makefile` you can comment out `filelist-$(PROJECT).txt` from the `.PHONY` flag as well as its recipe.
+Then generate `filelist-$(PROJECT).txt` manually (_e.g._ by trimming the automatically created one).
+Only those files will then be packaged.
+Don't forget to force-add the file to your version control, because it is normally ephemeral and ignored.

+#### Optional Usage 2
-**Optional**: If your particular source tree may contain files that are identical and the user won't need to edit any of them, uncomment the two lines in the specfile referring to `hardlink`.
+If your particular source tree may contain files that are identical and the user won't need to edit any of them, uncomment the two lines in the specfile referring to `hardlink`.
 This will cause any duplicate files within the RPM to be [hardlinked](https://en.wikipedia.org/wiki/Hard_link) to save space (_e.g._ older versions of python with identical `.pyc` and `.pyo` files).
 This utility is not available on all OSs.

 [`Makefile`](pre-existing_file_tree/Makefile):
 ```Makefile